bena-tshishiku/bena-tshishiku.github.io/_pages/activities.md

 Some past and upcoming travel/talks:

 **2025** \
-June 9-20.
+Oct 18-19.
+AMS sectional: Topology and Group Actions (Saint Louis University)\
+Sept 8-12.
+Hyperbolic manifolds in dimensions 4 and more (CRM)\
+July 28- Aug 1.
+Workshop on Interactions between Group Theory and Homotopy Theory (Fields Institute)\ June 9-20.
 Discrete Groups in Topology and Algebraic Geometry (Notre Dame)\
-May 5-9.
+May 26-30.
+Geometry and Topology of polyhedral complexes\ May 5-9.
 Mapping Class Groups, Surface Subgroups, Bundles, and Group Extensions (ICMAT)\
 April 26.
 GATSBY conference (Brown)\
 April 18.
 Columbia topology seminar\